BLACK is King, Beyonce’s much anticipated visual album which features a high number of Africans, is out to much acclaim and some criticism.

 The entire visual of “Black is King” is the star-studded retelling of an African-American woman who represents the community of the African diaspora who are working to reclaim their African identity.

-The story of the search for one’s African identity is told not only through the fictitious tale of “The Lion King”, but also through the costumes representing various Africa’s spirituality and cultures, as well as the locations and the songs performed.
+The story of the search for one’s African identity is told not only through the fictitious tale of “The Lion King”, but also through the costumes representing Africa’s diverse spirituality, as well as the locations and the songs performed.

 The film pays tribute to as many African cultures as possible – paying close homage to North, West and Central African culture through the costumes.